Drew-Alleman/autodeauth/README.md

 [*] This can be changed by editing /etc/systemd/system/autodeauth.service [?]
-Enter your WiFi interface to use with the autodeauth service: wlan0

-[*] Installed!, you can use sudo autodeauth -h to see available options.
+Enter your WiFi interface to use with the autodeauth service: wlan0 [*] Installed!, you can use sudo autodeauth -h to see available options.
-[*] Use sudo systemctl start autodeauth to start the service [*] Check the README for more infomation about configuring the service
+[*] Check the README for more infomation about configuring/starting the service
 ```